 1. What do you want from your blog?

 Identifying what you actually want from your blog is probably the first thing you should do.
-Do you want your blog to be earning you money?
+Want your blog to be earning you money?
 Do you want it to become your main source of income or are you happy with just a little pocket money?
 Do you not care about the money but just want to share your passion?

 There’s nothing wrong with wanting more than one!
 I’m pretty sure most bloggers want to share a passion and wouldn’t mind that passion earning them a little cash, but it’s important to work out which one is most important to you.